tuures/LiteMarkup/README.md

 # Unbloated Markdown-like markup language

 Why yet another Markdown(-like) compiler/language?
 What makes **LiteMarkup** different:
-- **Implements only a minimum useful subset of Markdown.** Instead of trying to cover all the possible edge cases of "traditional" Markdown, **LiteMarkup** contains only the most widely used parts of Markdown with some small adjustments.
-There is a list of most notable differences in the end of this document.
+- **Implements only a minimum useful subset of Markdown.** Instead of trying to cover all the possible edge cases of "traditional" Markdown, LiteMarkup contains only the most widely used parts of Markdown with some small adjustments.
+Due to this the minified compiler is **less than 4kb** and has no implementation dependencies.
+Despite the increased simplicity, the language remains **intuitive and powerful**.
-- **Parsing and HTML emitter separated into two different stages.** You can take the AST produced by the parser and implement your custom renderer bypassing the HTML step completely if you don't need it.
+- **No emphasis on HTML output** Parsing and HTML emitter are separated into two different compiler stages.
+You can take the AST produced by the parser and implement your custom renderer bypassing the HTML step completely if you don't need it.
+For example, generate React elements or custom JSON directly from the AST.
 - **Written in TypeScript.** Use the full power of types when writing AST transformations.
+Modify the compiler without fear of breaking ton of stuff silently.

-Usage example:
+## How to use the compiler
 ```
 import { mdToAst, astToHtml } from 'litemarkup'